 - 27.2 (a) This Enterprise Agreement recognises that employees' grievances should be resolved speedily and effectively with factual information, without recourse to industrial action. - (b) It is intended that most issues shall be resolved informally between employees and team leader/s by gathering and understanding the facts and by discussion.
-An employee/s may be assisted by their employee representative in these discussions. - (c) Except where a genuine safety issue is involved, until the matter is resolved work will continue as normal (which may mean the existing arrangement or an agreed holding arrangement) without interruption and without prejudice to final settlement. - 27.3 Employees' work-related grievances are to be dealt with as follows: - (a) (i) Employees or Union delegates who have a grievance on any issue which is not resolved informally under subclause 27.2 shall then raise the matter with their immediate team leader by email or in writing. - (ii) The team leader/s shall provide the necessary response by email or in writing as soon as possible but no later than 24 hours following the grievance being raised. - (iii) If an answer cannot be given within 24 hours, a progress report by email or in writing shall be given at that time. - (b) (i) When the grievance has not been resolved to the satisfaction of any party, the issue shall be referred by the team leader to a Business Unit Manager or their representative by email or in writing.
+An employee/s may be assisted by their employee representative in these discussions. - (c) Except where a genuine safety issue is involved, until the matter is resolved work will continue as normal (which may mean the existing arrangement or an agreed holding arrangement) without interruption and without prejudice to final settlement. - 27.3 Employees' work-related grievances are to be dealt with as follows: - (a) (i) Employees or Union delegates who have a grievance on any issue which is not resolved informally under subclause 27.2 shall then raise the matter with their immediate team leader by email or in writing. - (ii) The team leader/s shall provide the necessary response by email or in writing as soon as possible but no later than 24 hours following the grievance being raised. - (iii) If an answer cannot be given within 24 hours, a progress report by email or in writing shall be given at that time. - (iv) If notice of referral under 27.3(b)(i) has not been given within fourteen (14) days of the response in 27.3(a)(iii) the then grievance shall be considered closed.

-(ii) The relevant Business Unit Manager or their representative and Union representative shall at the earliest possible time following referral, convene a grievance meeting which shall attempt to resolve the matter.
+- (b) (i) When the grievance has not been resolved to the satisfaction of any party, the issue shall be referred by the team leader to a Business Unit Manager or their representative by email or in writing. - (ii) The relevant Business Unit Manager or their representative and Union representative shall at the earliest possible time following referral, convene a grievance meeting which shall attempt to resolve the matter.